9 Easy Steps to Create Name Tags For Your Next Event

 2. Select a name tag shape

 Name tags are most often rectangular, though it's your event, so feel free to get creative.
-We offer tons of fun shapes like hearts, hexagons, scallops, and more.
+We offer tons of fun label shapes like hearts, hexagons, scallops, and more.
 For name tag inserts, you'll need to stick with the shape of the plastic holder.

 Keep in mind the standard sizes for both products are between 3" x 2" and 3" x 4".
 Any smaller and the resulting text may be difficult to read; too much larger and the tags themselves become overwhelming.